-- At Doom's Gate, which is great for starting off your day at UAC with filling a zombie's face with pistol lead.
+- At Doom's Gate, a simple, effective, and powerful fast-tempo track, great for starting off your day at UAC with filling a zombie's face with pistol lead.

 - Episode 2, Mission 9 (or E-3, M-1 if you never found Episode 2's secret level) literally called "Untitled."
 Yeah, it's a ripoff of a Pantera song, but it doesn't matter.
 That riff.
 Kicks.
 ASS!